... Submissions ...

 - GMLR Forum submissions should be short, original pieces of timely scholarship on newsworthy topics that are accessible to a wide audience.

-- Forum pieces may be short articles, responses to other Forum pieces (GMLR or elsewhere), responses to other articles, or essays.
+- Forum pieces may be short articles, responses to GMLR Articles or Forum pieces, or responses to other articles or essays.